annaesvensson/yellow-language/README.md

 ## How to improve a translation

-You can improve a translation if something is wrong with [one of the available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
+You can improve a translation if something is wrong.
 The installed languages are stored in your `system/extensions` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
+Did you improve a translation?
 Fork this repository.
 Upload your changes to GitHub and create a pull request for `annaesvensson/yellow-language`.

 ## Acknowledgements